AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 allowing element-wise vector multiplication creates more problems in terms of incorrect problem formulation than it solves.
 However, these operations can be accomplished using methods we describe later.
-Note, this does not apply to ScalarFunctions such as :code:`Element` or :code:`ScalarFunction`, which may be multiplied together with no issue, and may also scale in VectorFunction.
+Note, this does not apply to ScalarFunctions such as :code:`Element` or :code:`ScalarFunction`, which may be multiplied together with no issue, and may also scale a VectorFunction.

 .. code-block:: python